 Many modern websites show videos.
 HTML5 provides a standard for showing them.

-Today, most videos are shown through a plug-in (like flash).
-However, different browsers may have different plug-ins.
+Before HTML5, videos could only be played with a plug-in (like flash).
+However, different browsers supported different plug-ins.

-HTML5 defines a new element which specifies a standard way to embed a video/movie on a web page: the <video> element.
+HTML5 defines a new element which specifies a standard way to embed a video or movie on a web page: the <video> element.

 Internet Explorer 9+, Firefox, Opera, Chrome, and Safari support the <video> element.